paperblock01/wb_mapper/README.md

 # wb_mapper
+(With Sound)

 A program to search the War Brokers server list for servers that match a specified number of players, game mode, map, or region.
+This version includes a sound notification when matches are found.
+Extra python modules are required for it to work.
+For a version without the sound feature, go to the `No Sound` folder.

 # Requirements
 `python3`